thomastay/personal-blog/content/how-i-made-wordle-helper.md

 This is extremely useful in helping you trace the history of your bundle size, and is basically a very simple version of a perf gate.
 It took me longer than I wanted to implement this, but once I did it I realized what a lifesaver it was.

-So many times, I thought I'd found an optimization to reduce bundle size, but it only reduced the minified bundle size, not the gzipped minified bundle size.
+So many times, I thought I'd found an optimization to reduce bundle size, but it only reduced the minified bundle size, not the gzipped bundle size.
-Previously, to figure this out, I would have to do the gzipping manually.
+Previously, to figure this out, I would have to do a lot of manual work.

 It's surprisingly easy to set up.
 Go comes with a builtin `compress/gzip`, and using it as a simple as:
 ```go